Researchers’ Support Pack

 “They asked us what we thought of it and then told us nothing could be changed!”

-The number one piece of feedback that we get from our panel members is frustration over being asked to comment on documents where nothing can be changed.
 If you are submitting protocols that have already been to ethical review, validated surveys or other documents that are ‘fixed’ for whatever reason, please be clear about this and explain what you would like people to comment on and how you will use any feedback that is given.

 Give context; explain where each document is headed, who the intended audience is, how it will be used and what your intended aims are.
-This is particularly important if you have submitted several documents with different intended audiences e.g. you might explain that your research proposal will be read by a funding body and reviewed by research specialists, a PIS will be read by participants and family members to explain the research process, and a lay summary may need to be read by the funding body, study participants and members of the general public visiting a website.
+This is particularly important if you have submitted several documents with different intended audiences e.g. you might explain that your research proposal will be read by a funding body and reviewed by research specialists, a Patient Information Sheet will be read by participants and family members to explain the research process, and a lay summary may need to be read by the funding body, study participants and members of the general public visiting a website.

 3. Is there avoidable jargon?